|

 himself to show his surpriseand annoyance.
 "I had planned

-not expect you to bring your advisor."
+you to bring your advisor."

 He beckoned Legolas and Lord Fingolfin into his spacious study-library